sudheera96/NoteTracker/README.md

 As we can see from above image, there is timer where user can use the timer to track his/her time of that item.

-After setting alram, user can able to see his/her notification of alram on screen
+After setting alarm, user can able to see his/her notification of alarm on screen

 ![](https://raw.githubusercontent.com/sudheera96/NoteTracker/master/docs/Alarm%20Screen.jpeg)

-If a user wants to check whether the item had due date,due time, set alarm, priority he/she can go to the first acitvity,where priority, alarm due date and time will be displayed.
+If a user wants to check whether the item had due date, due time, set alarm, priority he/she can go to the first activity,where priority, alarm due date and time will be displayed.

 ![](https://raw.githubusercontent.com/sudheera96/NoteTracker/master/docs/Home%20Screen.jpeg)